shopware/frontends/apps/docs/src/getting-started/page-elements/examples/index.md

   position: 300
 ---

-# Examples
+# Examples (Copy & Paste)

-Have a look at our examples and cookbook recipes to kickstart your frontends project.
+Take a look at our cookbook recipe examples to get your front-end project started.

 ::: tip 🙋‍♀️ How to use examples?
 Just copy the code snippet and paste it into your project.
 Sometimes it's useful to create a new component and use it in a higher level component like a page or a layout.